ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * To enable packaging system for distribution, add `-p` disabled by default.
 * To enable showing code warnings, add `-w` disabled by default.
 * To manually set mkl as blas vendor, add `--use-mkl`.
 MKL is required as blas vendor and it's automatically detected but in some environments it need to be manually set.
-* To enable PaRSEC as a runtime system, add `--use=parsec`, StarPU by default.
+* To enable PaRSEC as a runtime system, add `--use-parsec`, StarPU by default.
+* To enable climate emulator examples (Stage Zero + Climate Emulator), add `--climate-emulator` disabled by default. **Note:** Climate Emulator requires `--use-parsec`.
+Stage Zero works with both StarPU and PaRSEC.

 ## Building